Skip to main content

 Start delegating tasks

-Open the Modem Agent (full-screen or sidebar) and ask it to implement something.
-The agent will use the coding tool whose key you’ve configured.
+Open the Modem Agent (full-screen or sidebar) and ask it to implement something with Claude Code, Cursor, or Devin.

 Cursor